 • Single addressed letter

-• Multiple addressed letters (fixed or varying length, e.g. statements)
+• Multiple addressed letters (fixed or varying lengths, such as statements)

 • Reference ID